[HISTORY: Adopted by the Mayor and Council of the Borough of Washington 9-4-2012 by Ord. No. 6-2012. Amendments noted where applicable.]

 The Shade Tree Commission of the Borough of Washington shall have the power to:

-Exercise full and exclusive control over the regulations, planting and care of shade and ornamental trees and shrubbery now located, or which may hereafter be planted, in any public highway, park or parkway, including the planting, trimming, spraying, care and protection thereof.
+Exercise full and exclusive control over the regulation, planting and care of shade and ornamental trees located in the right-of-way area, or which may hereafter be planted, in any public highway, park or parkway, including the planting, trimming, spraying, care and protection thereof.

 Regulate and control the use of the ground surrounding the same, as far as may be necessary for their proper growth, care and protection.